Skchouhan753/Fluid-AI/README.md

 ```

 ## Usage
-Provide instructions and examples on how to use your project.
+Instructions and examples on to use.

 ```bash
 # Example